Join the Ascend community.

 In Teacher Planning and Development sessions, teachers collaborate with their schools’ deans of instruction and Ascend’s director of data and analytics to study assessment results, identify areas of growth, and plan next steps.

-Sophisticated software tools developed by Ascend provides teachers and instructional leaders with comprehensive, real-time reports on the performance and progress of each student.
+Sophisticated software tools developed by Ascend provide teachers and instructional leaders with comprehensive, real-time reports on the performance and progress of each student.
 Moreover, grade books are automatically developed from benchmark exams in the core academic subjects.

 Why don’t Ascend schools co-locate with other schools?